 What Are the Long-Term Side Effects of Heroin?

 Ongoing heroin abuse alters the brain’s physical structure and physiology.
 People experience imbalances in their hormonal and neurological systems that may not be reversible.
 Further, white brain matter deteriorates from prolonged heroin usage.
+This deterioration can lead to cognitive impairments, affecting memory and decision-making abilities.
 People struggling with heroin addiction cannot keep their emotions in check.

 Thus, they respond unpredictably during stressful events.
+This emotional instability can strain relationships and make daily functioning challenging.
 But one of the harshest side effects of heroin is how quickly users build up a tolerance.
 This results in them requiring more and more opioids to experience the same effect.
+This escalating need for higher doses increases the risk of overdose.
 Therefore, it makes treating heroin addiction much more difficult.

 What Happens to the Body During Heroin Withdrawal?

-Heroin RIsk Disorder
+Heroin Risk Disorder

 Unfortunately, the most devastating heroin side effect is how it drives some repeat users through chronic relapsing, known as heroin risk disorder.
 They continue seeking out the drug, experiencing something beyond mere dependency.